huanhkv/Extractive-Paragraph-Summarization/README.md

 # Extractive Text Summarization using CNNs
-Project about NLP, use to summarize a paragraph.
+Project about NLP, use architecture convolutional neural network to summarize a paragraph.

-Overview on notebook at [here](https://github.com/huanhkv/Extractive-Paragraph-Summarization/blob/main/notebooks/Extractive_Paragraph_Summarization.ipynb).
+Overview on notebook at [here](notebooks/Extractive_Paragraph_Summarization.ipynb).

 ## DATA
 CNN/DaliyMail: